Syth-1/command-loader/README.md

 # Example usage

-to invoke a command:
+To invoke a command:

 ```
 /hello
 ```

-to relaod:
+To relaod:

 ```
 /reload